NotKingSnow/HOTDW10Trivia/README.md

 q "**Who was the last known member of the male line of House Blackfyre?**" a "Maelys I Blackfyre", "Maelys Blackfyre", "Maelys"

+q "**In A Clash of Kings, what is the name of the wildling village the Night's Watch discovers as abandoned containing a massive weirwood tree?**" a "Whitetree"

+q "**In Game of Thrones, who crowns Queen Sansa Stark during her coronation?**" a "Maester Wolkan", "Wolkan"

+q "**At the start of Season 5, who is the only remaining member of the Small Council from Season 1?**" a "Grand Maester Pycelle", "Pycelle", "Maester Pycelle"

+q "**In A Feast for Crows, who was named castellan of Harrenhal after Gregor Clegane's departure?**" a "Polliver"

+q "**In Game of Thrones, Melisandre tells Shireen Baratheon that what book is full of lies?**" a "The Seven-Pointed Star", "The Seven Pointed Star", "Seven Pointed Star", "Seven-Pointed Star"

+q "**Lord Randyll Tarly's wife, Lady Melessa, is a member of what House?**" a "House Florent", "Florent"